ami-iit/kindynfusion/how-to/launching-wbk.md

 **P.S.
 A `yarpmanager` application has been created in order to launch these steps from a GUI.
 This can be found in [WholeBodyKinematicsStartupOffline.xml](./../src/devices/WholeBodyKinematicsDevice/scripts/applications/WholeBodyKinematicsStartupOffline.xml).**

+### Running online with a sensor suit device

+Launching the kinematics estimation with online with data being streamed over the network using a `iFeelSuitDevice` or an [`XSensSuitDevice`](https://github.com/robotology/wearables/tree/master/devices/XsensSuit) follows the same procedure, except the `yarpdataplayer` step is replaced by launching the respective suit.